Affiliated Fellowships Doctoral Program

 • Exceptions:

-• Students are normally permitted to hold “GSI”, department-recommended donor-funded awards (i.e. not 4YF), and RA/TA positions at the same time that they hold Affiliated funding.
+• Students are normally permitted to hold “GSI”, and other department-recommended donor-funded awards, as well as RA/TA positions at the same time that they hold Affiliated funding.

 • Some of the Affiliated awards have very niche award descriptions (eligibility requirements).
 If an Affiliated award receives a very low number of eligible applications, it may be awarded to a student who already has significant scholarship funding.

 • The Killam Doctoral Scholarships are offered to the top doctoral candidates in the Affiliated Fellowships-Doctoral competition who meet the Killam's additional eligibility requirements.
-Recipients who have other funding may receive the Killam as a top-up or receive the research and travel allowance portion only.
+Recipients who have other funding may receive the Killam as a top-up to their other funding.

 Evaluation Criteria